 While I would have loved to treat myself to a whole new wardrobe in New York, neither my budget nor my backpack would really allow for a spending spree.
 I did spend a fair part of my day browsing and occasionally trying on clothes but turns out I’m not quite an American shape.
 I’m not too big or too small just different dimensions it would seem.

 Time Square itself really surprised me as I was expecting a much bigger area and definitely more of a pedestrian area.
-I was think more along the lines of big open European plaza and not so much junction of multiple busy roads.
+I was think more along the lines of big open European plaza and not so much a junction of multiple busy roads.
 The traffic does have one advantage though.
 New York’s yellow cabs are well known worldwide but the sheer number of them really does need to be seen to be believed.
 I love them, not that I have ever taken one but they’re pretty good for photos.

 As well as Time Square I also do a bit of a walk about to check out some other beautifully lit spots nearby and I wasn’t disappointed.
-It’s clear to see why this is the city that never sleeps – there’s bright lights illuminating everything.
-The lights of New York are not to be missed though I don’t dare stop to think how much light pollution and energy consumption is associated with it all.
+It’s clear to see why this is the city that never sleeps – there are bright lights illuminating everything.
+The lights of New York are not to be missed though I don’t dare stop to think about how much light pollution and energy consumption is associated with it all.

 Have you visited New York’s Times Square?
 Was it what you expected?